 Are accommodations provided?

 The program pays for participant housing in an on-campus dormitory.
 Participants must bring all personal items.
 Furniture is provided in the dormitory (bed, dresser, and desk included).

-APPLYING TO MED
+APPLYING TO THE MED PROGRAM

 Who is eligible to apply?